Dependencies

 specification to define a default value in case the flag does not exist in the

-flag as having it enabled, and all gcc
+threads flag as having it enabled, and all gcc versions without

 DEPEND="